beyondgrep/ack2/DESIGN.md

 * ack must be able to be built as a single-file standalone file.

+* ack must be cross-platform.
+Specifically, it must run on Windows.

 # Design questions that have been investigated

 ## Would ack be faster if we used the integer pragma?